KenanBouvier/conway_game_of_life/README.md

 This is an implementation of Conway's famous game of life.

+## Usage
 You can interact with the cells, to turn them on/off.
 Press <Space> to simulate a generation.
 Press <R> to reset map;

+Main params to edit:
+- GRID_SIZE -> nxn
+- SQUARE_WIDTH -> size of cell
+- PADDING -> How the cells are spread (set to 0 for solid background).

 ## The Logic